BITSS-OPA/opa-deworming/code/01_final_opa.md

 ### Costs

-The cost for approahc for follow the costs of @klps5 (which adopts the direct deworming costs under @baird2016worms, \$1.44 (2017 USD PPP), 2.4 years of treatment, and take-up rate of 0.75).
+The costs for approach four follow the costs of @klps5 (which adopts the direct deworming costs under @baird2016worms, \$1.44 (2017 USD PPP), 2.4 years of treatment, and take-up rate of 0.75).